maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

 The definition of a jiffy is platform-dependant.
 For instance, on Atari machines, it was 1/30th of a second for machines using NTSC, and 1/25th on those using PAL or SECAM.
-On the BBC, it was 1/100th.
+On the BBC, it was 1/100th for all machines.
 This means that existing code that uses `TIME`, `TIME$` or `PAUSE` may work differently under RetroBASIC.

+#### Variations:

+Univac 1100 BASIC offered both `TIME` and `CLK`.
+The latter returns the value of the real-time clock, as does RetroBASIC.
+The former returns the number of jiffies since the program first started, which is a useful modification, but one that is not supported in RetroBASIC to maintain broader compatibility.
+When porting from this platform, adding `TI=0` will address this.

 <!-- TOC --><a name="timedexp-and-clk"></a>
 ### `TIME$`(*dexp*) and `CLK$`

 Returns the real-time clock's time value formatted for printing.
-In RetroBASIC this is in numeric hours-minutes-seconds format. `CLK$` is the alternative spelling found on Univac systems.
+RetroBASIC uses the MS format, with a two-digit hour in 24-hour format, two-digit minutes, and two-digit seconds. `CLK$` is the alternative spelling found in BASIC-PLUS-2 and the Texas Instruments 990, which inserted colons between the three values, so where MS would return "102456", these would return "10:24:56".

 #### Examples: